tanem/chirp/README.md

 See [this article](https://dev.twitter.com/docs/streaming-apis/parameters#track) for information on the track phrases you can use.

-To prettify the log output, pipe the output through the Bunyan tool:
+To prettify the log output, pipe it through the Bunyan tool:

 ```sh
 $ node --harmony server --track=[phrases] | bunyan